ggit12/benchmark_llms/README.md

 - `benchmark_pipeline/`: Main pipeline directory
     - `Snakefile`: Defines the pipeline workflow and dependencies
     - `.env`: Configuration file for paths and API keys (create your own)
-    - `scripts/`: Processing scripts in numerical order
+    - `scripts/`: Processing scripts in labeled in the order that they are run
     - `res/`: Output directory for results and figures

 ## Setup